Updated: Apr 13

 With all this being said, why does San Diego Swordschool focus mainly on this one man's system rather than the long tradition that takes Leichtenauer's name?
 There are several reasons for this decision at our school.
 Still, the primary one has to do with the context under which the different traditions operated when they were putting pen to paper.

-All Historical Fencing traditions are broken lineages; no one alive today had this knowledge passed down to them through a line of people who used the arts in real combat.
-This means that all HEMA teachers and students are learning from texts as the progenitors of our understanding of combat.
+All Historical Fencing traditions are broken lineages; no one alive today had this knowledge passed down to them through a line of people who used the arts in actual combat.
+This means that all HEMA teachers and students learn from texts as the progenitors of our understanding of combat.
 And this is the crux of our decision to study Fiore as our primary starting point for combat.
-Liechtenauer’s tradition was mostly intended to be taught to soldiers or noblemen with a history in combat.
+Liechtenauer’s tradition was primarily intended to be taught to soldiers or noblemen with a history in combat.